 Lyme disease can be a difficult thing to diagnose and treat, which is why you’re seeking a LLMD and not going to your primary care physician.
 When conducting your search, try to find out how involved the doctors are in obtaining new information, which could be through research, reading articles, attending seminars, etc. You want a doctor that stays up to date on things especially when dealing with such a difficult condition.
 Also, try searching on reputable sites such as ILADS.org and lymedisease.org (formerly CALDA).

-Once you have found a LLMD that is qualified and seeks to continually learns more about the disease, now you have to find out how they diagnosis and treat Lyme disease.
+Once you have found a LLMD that is qualified and seeks to continually learn more about the disease, now you have to find out how they diagnosis and treat Lyme disease.
 This is the part of the process that is going to either help you or hinder you, so you need to make sure that this person has a tremendous amount of experience.
 You will want to know if your doctor is just using the outdated and proven inaccurate two-tiered approach for diagnosis through standard laboratories such as Quest and LabCorp.
 This diagnostic protocol that is recommended by the IDSA was actually designed for disease surveillance (spread across the county) and is not appropriate basis to rule-out Lyme disease in a patient because it misses up to 80-90% of chronic cases.
 This method uses an enzyme immunoassay (EIA) and a western blot test (often if the EIA is negative, no further Lyme testing is done).
-What we have found is if you happen to even have one band on a standard western blot, it is highly likely Lyme is present.
+What we have found at Holtorf Medical Group is if you happen to have even one band on a standard western blot, it is highly likely Lyme is present.
 In fact, we have yet to find such a person who didn’t ultimately test positive for Lyme disease even when they have one band on the western blot positive.

 The one Lyme band most often seen on a Western Blot is the 41 kd band, which is the flagellin (tail) of the spirochete.
 Borrelia will change the expression of most of its surface proteins in a differential fashion, varying throughout infection according to stage, tissue type, temperature, antibiotics given and the level of dissolved oxygen level.
 The flagellin protein is, however, expressed to some degree throughout its life cycle.
 Thus, in many ways it is the most important indicator of exposure or infection, latent or active.